Ihyatt/parking_garage/README.md

 To Run:

-cd to the challange directory and type and enter 'python time_tests.py'
+cd to the challange directory, type and enter 'python time_tests.py'

 Ouput to terminal: